Sleep and Stress

 - Slow healing from illness and injury

-In addition, lack of sleep can make chronic illnesses worsen, and contribute to slower recovery for those who are injured or have physically strenuous jobs.
+In addition, lack of sleep can make you worse, and contribute to slower recovery for those who have physically strenuous jobs.

 So, how much sleep should we be getting?

 As a rule, children and teenagers need an average of 8-10 hours of sleep each night.
-Our sleep needs typically decline as we age.
-Individuals in their 20s, 30s and 40s normally need 6-8 hours each night.
+Our sleep needs decline as we age.
+Individuals in their 20s, 30s, and 40s normally need 6-8 hours each night.
 50 and up generally need 6-7 hours each night.